Atypical Teratoid-Rhabdoid Tumor

 - Involves mesenchymal, neuronal, glial, and epithelial cell lines (“teratoid”)

-- Mutations of SMARCB1/hSNF5 and loss of INI1 protein is diagnostic of AT/RT
+- Mutations of SMARCB1/hSNF5 and loss of INI1 protein is diagnostic of atypical teratoid-rhabdoid tumor (AT/RT)

 - Familial mutations in rhabdoid tumor predisposition syndrome (RTPS)

-- Most commonly afflicts children <3 years and usually in the posterior fossa; tumors in adults are often in atypical locations
+- Most commonly afflicts children <3 years old and usually in the posterior fossa; tumors in adults are often in an atypical location

 - No gender predilection